Home > Developer Guide > iOS > iOS Development Roadmap

 • Statistics: 50% shared (DAOs exist, analytics logic Android-specific)

-• Authentication: 40% shared (models exist, platform-specific implementation)
+• Authentication: 40% shared (models exist, platform-specific implementation) - Deferred to Phase 5

 Phase Breakdown